alexander-schoenmann/restaurant-kochmuetze/README.md

 1. npm install
 2. grunt

-Then a folder "public" is created, which contains the necessary html, css and image files.
+Then a folder "public" gets created, which contains the necessary html, css and image files.